tenzir/tenzir/web/docs/user-guides/execute-sigma-rules/README.md

 Unlike the legacy `sigmac` compiler that tailors a rule to specific backend, like Elastic or Splunk, the `sigma` operator only transpiles the structural YAML rules to produce an expression that is then used to filter a dataflow.
-In the future, we would like to write a native Tenzir for [pySigma](https://github.com/SigmaHQ/pySigma).
+In the future, we would like to write a native Tenzir backend for [pySigma](https://github.com/SigmaHQ/pySigma).
 Please reach out on our [Discord](/discord) if you would like to help us with that!
 :::